Arcadesys/studio.thearcades.me/src/blog/DoctorStrangecodeYOLO.md

 Control + A. Delete.
 Commit message: **"lmao"**

 The final lesson?
-The only setup that actually worked was Neon and Vercel—the thing I _should_ have used from the start.
+YOLO coding is fun, but if you don't guide the AI, you're in for a _world_ of hurt!

 ---